yyyylllj/l2/README.md

 LS:hou many turns you want to train

+(We have show a set of appropriate parameters in the each files.)

 For MNIST, if you want to discuss the accuracy on test set with noise, use file named "noise test.py"

 You should input path when you save "noise".